Council Policies Manual

 Development Contributions Policy

-The Selwyn District Council Development Contributions Policy [PDF, 9657 KB] enables us to recover from those persons undertaking development a fair, equitable, and proportionate portion of the total cost of capital expenditure necessary to service growth over the long term.
-The policy was adopted by the Council on 20 June 2018.
+The Selwyn District Council Development Contributions Policy [PDF, 13437 KB] enables us to recover from those persons undertaking development a fair, equitable, and proportionate portion of the total cost of capital expenditure necessary to service growth over the long term.
+The policy was adopted by the Council on 20 June 2018 and amended on 24 June 2020.

 Significance and Engagement Policy